crs4/bbmri-it-school-tutorials/10-tutorial-ETL/ETL_tutorial.md

     PARTICIPANTS ||--o{ SAMPLES : ""
     PARTICIPANTS ||--o{ DIAGNOSIS : ""
 ```
-The purpose of this pipeline is to create an ETL process that extracts the data from
+The purpose of the ETL pipeline is to create an ETL process that extracts the data from
 this schema and fills a Fact Table that is the same as the one used by the directory, and
 shown during the lesson.
 To so that, we wull use Python in conjunction with popular ETL
 libraries such as Pandas.

 This is the structure of the Fact Table that we want to fill:
 ```mermaid
     erDiagram